nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 INVALID_RESOURCE would be used in situations such as the following:
 - Resource fails to validate against StructureDefinition (either in request body or in JSON Web Tokens (JWT) claim).
+- A resource fails to be processed because of a FHIR constraint, or other rule application, where the error is not already covered by other error codes

 REFERENCE_NOT_FOUND describes a scenario where a consumer POSTs a FHIR resource which contains a FHIR reference that cannot be found.